kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 }
 ```

-This is a somewhat tortured meaning for "assured", but it is the
-meaning we need for introduction of the new field to the existing type
+Prior to the introduction of borrowing, the `assuredConcurrencyShares`
+field had two meanings that amounted to the same thing: the total
+shares of the level, and the non-borrowable shares of the level.
+While it is somewhat unnatural to keep the meaning of "total shares"
+for a field named "assured" shares, rolling out the new behavior into
+existing systems will be more continuous if we keep the meaning of
-while having a smooth transition in behavior.
-In the next version we
+"total shares" for the existing field.
+In the next version we should
-should rename the `AssuredConcurrencyShares` to
+rename the `AssuredConcurrencyShares` to `NominalConcurrencyShares`.

-`NominalConcurrencyShares`.
+Consider rolling the borrowing behavior into a pre-existing cluster
+that did not have borrowing.
+In particular, suppose that the
+administrators of the cluster have scripts/clients that maintain some
+out-of-tree PriorityLevelConfiguration objects; these, naturally, do
+not specify a value for the `priority` field.
+The default behavior
+for `priority` is designed to do something more natural and convenient
+than have them all collide at some fixed number.

 Borrowing is done on the basis of the current situation, with no
 consideration of opportunity cost, no further rationing according to